-The "Bio-Weingut Geyerhof" is located in the village of Furth near Göttweig in the wine-growing region Kremstal
+The "organic winery Geyerhof" is located in the municipality of Furth near Göttweig in the wine-growing region Kremstal

 (Lower Austria).
-The farm was first mentioned in the 12th century, the history of the Geyer family goes back to the 16th century.
-By passing the farm on a female line, the surname has often changed.
-Ilse Maier had already acquired practical knowledge during the school holidays in German and French wineries.
+The farm was mentioned as early as the 12th century, the history of the Geyer family dates back to the 16th century.
+The family name has often changed due to the passing on of the farm in a female line.
+Ilse Maier had already acquired practical knowledge of German and French wineries during the school holidays.
 She studied at the University of Natural Resources and Applied Life Sciences in Wien

-and graduated with her diploma thesis on the Argentine viticulture.
-Returning from her trip abroad, she joined the family business.
+and completed her studies with her diploma thesis on Argentine viticulture.
+Returning from her trip abroad, she went into the family business.
 Her sister Christine moved to the winery with her marriage Nikolaihof

-The vineyards today comprise 19 hectares of vineyards in the Kremstaler Rieden Gaisberg, Goldberg
+The vineyards now cover 19 hectares of vineyards in the Kremstaler Rieden Gaisberg, Goldberg

-, High Rain, Johannisberg, Kirchensteig, Sprinzenberg and Steinleithn.
-They are planted to 80% with the white varieties Grüner Veltliner, Riesling, Pinot Blanc and Chardonnay, and to 20% with the red variety Zweigelt.
-The premium wines include Riesling and Grüner Veltliner Kremstal DAC with different vineyard names.
-Every year around 80,000 bottles of wine are produced.
-The winery is a member of the vintners associations 11 women & their wines
+, Hoher Rain, Johannisberg, Kirchensteig, Sprinzenberg and Steinleithn.
+They are planted to 80% with the white varieties Grüner Veltliner, Riesling, Pinot Blanc and Chardonnay, and 20% with the red variety Zweigelt.
+The premium wines include Rieslings and Grüner Veltliner Kremstal DAC with different vineyard names.
+Around 80,000 bottles of wine are produced annually.
+The winery is a member of the winegrowers' associations 11 women & their wines

-, Club of European Organic Wineries and Traditionsweingüter Austria
+, European Organic Wineries Club and Traditional wineries Austria